danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 });
 ```

 As shown in the `readBankingTeam` field policy, we can use an alternative object parameter to the `readField` API in order to pass any variables we need when reading that field.
-A query on this field would look like this:
+A query on this field would then look like this:

 ```gql
 query GetTeamByName($teamName: String!) {